maryamirshad04/EnvGuard/README.md

 ## What this is

-Most dev teams share `.env` files by pasting them into Slack, WhatsApp, or email — which means secrets sit in plaintext in chat history indefinitely, with no way to know who's seen them or revoke access later.
+Most dev teams share `.env` files by pasting them into Slack, WhatsApp, or email which means secrets sit in plaintext in chat history indefinitely, with no way to know who's seen them or revoke access later.

 EnvGuard replaces that with:
-- **Company workspaces** — every user gets a default workspace on signup, and can create more.
+- **Company workspaces**  every user gets a default workspace on signup, and can create more, with rename/delete support.
-- **Role-based team access** — admins can invite teammates by email as `admin` or `member`; only admins can send invites.
+- **Role-based team access**  admins can invite teammates by email as `admin` or `member`; only admins can send invites.
-- **Projects, scoped per company** — each project auto-seeds `development` / `staging` / `production` environments, and you can add custom ones.
+- **Projects, scoped per company** each project auto-seeds `development` / `staging` / `production` environments, with custom ones and rename/delete support too.
-- **Encrypted variables** — values are encrypted at rest (AES-256-GCM) before they touch the database.
+- **Encrypted variables** values are encrypted at rest (AES-256-GCM) before they touch the database, with a per-variable `protected` (masked) or `plain` (shown outright) mode.
+- **One-time shareable links** generate a link that shows an environment's variables exactly once, with a custom expiry you set (5 minutes to 7 days).

 ## Features

 - Email/password auth with JWT sessions (httpOnly cookies)
+- Optional two-factor authentication (TOTP, Google Authenticator / Authy / Microsoft Authenticator compatible), toggled from Settings, with a one-time onboarding prompt after signup
-- Company creation + team invites via email (Mailjet)
+- Company creation + team invites via email (Mailjet), with rename/delete for companies and projects
 - Admin vs. member roles, enforced server-side on every request
 - Project → environment → variable hierarchy
+- Variables can be `protected` (masked, reveal on click) or `plain` (shown outright)
-- Reveal/hide and copy-to-clipboard for variable values
+- Reveal/hide and copy-to-clipboard (single or copy-all) for variable values
+- Bulk import via pasted `KEY=VALUE` text or uploading a `.env` file directly
+- Export an environment as `.env` or CSV
+- One-time, expiring shareable links for handing off a whole environment without an account
-- Encrypted-at-rest storage — the database only ever sees ciphertext
+- Encrypted-at-rest storage the database only ever sees ciphertext
+- Skeleton loading states and button spinners throughout, instead of blank/frozen-looking screens
+- Inline, in-modal error handling (empty fields, duplicate keys, etc.) instead of silent no-ops
+- Structured server-side logging with Pino

 ## Tech stack